nikiiigoyal/e-book-three.js/index.md

 ## Notes

+#Installation

+every three.js project needs at least **one HTML file to define the webpage, and a JavaScript file to run your three.js code**

 **WebGl** : js Api for rendering 3d graphics in web browser using GPU.
 **GPU** : special type of hardware that can run simple calculations in parallel.
 **3.js?** :- Three.js is a JavaScript library that uses WebGL to render 3D graphics in a web browser.